Hard water: Ryznar stability index (RSI)

-Puckorius Scaling Index (PSI)
+Puckorius scaling index (PSI)

-The Puckorius Scaling Index (PSI) uses slightly different parameters to quantify the relationship between the saturation state of the water and the amount of limescale deposited.
+The Puckorius scaling index (PSI) uses slightly different parameters to quantify the relationship between the saturation state of the water and the amount of limescale deposited.

 Other indices

 Other indices include the Larson-Skold Index, the Stiff-Davis Index, and the Oddo-Tomson Index.

 Regional information

 The hardness of local water supplies depends on the source of water.
 Water in streams flowing over volcanic (igneous) rocks will be soft, while water from boreholes drilled into porous rock is normally very hard.

-In Australia
+Australia

 Analysis of water hardness in major Australian cities by the Australian Water Association shows a range from very soft (Melbourne) to hard (Adelaide).

 Total hardness levels of calcium carbonate in ppm are: